 When you first call us, you’re most likely to speak to one of our enquiry line staff.
-They have a good level of knowledge about general SEND issues, and may be able to help you there and then with the information you need.
+They have a good level of knowledge about general SEND issues, and can usually help you there and then with information.
 They can:

 - give you details of other helpful organisations or resources

 - send you leaflets and factsheets by email or post